servexyz/file-genesis/README.md

 ### Abstracted::API

+TODO: I'm not sure this API makes sense anymore...

 > The functions below are an amalgam of file, directory and content manipulation.
 They work with respective [file types](#file-types).

 * [write](#write)